-This is our shortest survey for 2017, and the survey results will be collated with those from the preceding Red Centre Survey.
+This is our shortest survey for 2018, and the survey results will be collated with those from the preceding Western Simpson Survey Two.

 The western Simpson Desert - especially the area to the north and east of Old Andado Station - has a long and rich history of scientific work.
 It has featured as a site for many studies investigating the unique taxa of Central Australia including small mammals, reptiles, birds and plants.

 Much of this ecological work has contributed substantially to our understanding of rangelands in arid Australia, especially the often complex ebb and flow of its cyclic ‘boom-bust’ dynamics.
 We will be using much of this past knowledge to benchmark and document some of the ecological responses to the current conditions in the Western Simpson Desert.

 Exploring many of the diverse landscapes found across this corner of the Northern Territory we will be conducting surveys focused on recording the presence (and absence) of fauna and flora after a period of sustained above average annual rainfall in 2016 and again in early 2017.
 We hope to visit ephemeral wetlands, breakaway rocky country, dunefields and plains to conduct mammal, reptile, bird and plant surveys, as well as assess the impact of feral predators (i.e. cats and foxes) and wildfires.

 The landscape consists of towering red-crimson dunes, wide inter-dune corridors, small (usually dry!) creeks and scattered timber of Coolibah, Bloodwood and Mulga.
 Spinifex is the dominant plant species, however much of this hardy plant was destroyed in the 2011/12 bushfires, and many of the dunes and swales are now virtually spinifex-free, which besides making for easier walking, has created a whole 'new' ecosystem.